Drdraqounof/Loco-Test/Documentation/LOCO_CODE_PIPELINE.md

 > **Last Updated:** March 11, 2026 at 3:42 PM

+> **In plain terms:** This doc explains how a coding request moves through Loco from the user's prompt to the final answer.

 ## 1. Purpose

 This document explains how Loco handles code-oriented requests from the moment a user sends a prompt to the moment the response is shown in the app preview panel.